zo0o0ot/speaker-page/content/slides/finding-your-voice/index.md

 - Stack of books from [pngegg](https://www.pngegg.com/en/png-exeli)
 - Screenshot by me from the game [No Man's Sky](https://www.nomanssky.com/) by Hello Games
 - Question mark from [Wikimedia](https://upload.wikimedia.org/wikipedia/commons/c/c8/Question_mark_1.svg)
+- Speaker on cube from [pngegg](https://www.pngegg.com/en/png-iqbqz)
+- gif of game is from [Ultraspeaking](https://app.ultraspeaking.com/games/dashboard)
+- selfie video is from Self-Recording Video Tutorial on (University of Rochester Youtube channel)[https://youtu.be/BgUAlw4myrs?si=3uCsxzWdK3-IP8Xv]
+- Video of me, courtesy of my face
+- Picture is of Madhackers meetup in 2019, picture taken by me